Mid-Plains United Way, Inc.

 Section 2.
 Termination of an Agency Member: In order for the Board to effectuate the termination of an agency member, a two-thirds (b) majority of elected Board members must approve such action at a regular or special meeting of the Board.

 Any member of the Corporation may designate the partner agency to which he/she/it desires the gift or contribution to be credited.
 The Board shall make every effort to comply with such designation, except, in the event the designated agency is longer in compliance with its requirements under the Partner Agency Agreement or is no longer partnered with the Corporation.

 Any funds not raised through campaign efforts shall be defined as special bequests and donations.
 Those funds shall not be reported in the campaign totals.
 If the funds are restricted funds intended for a specified agency(s), they will be passed directly through to those agencies on a quarterly basis with provisions being made for bad debt if necessary.
 If no intentions or restrictions are placed on the funds, they shall be utilized as recommended and approved by the Board of Trustees.

 If the campaign collections surpass the goal, the excess may be put into a reserve fund.
 The reserve fund shall be allocated as recommended and approved by the Board.
 Those funds maybe used for future agency allocations, venture grants, supplemental funding for member agencies or Corporation administrative, campaign or other expenses.
-Applications for those funds from any health and human service agency will be accepted, but no funds may be used for capital expenditures.
-Any additional applications as well as the interest from the fund will be allocated as recommended and approved by the Board of Trustees.

 The members, officers, trustees, committee members, employees and persons served by this Corporation shall be selected and serve entirely on a nondiscriminatory basis without respect to race, color, religion, sex, national origin, age, disability, political affiliation or belief.